The Encyclopedia Africana

 Du Bois did publish a preliminary work entitled the Encyclopedia of the Negro, Preparatory Volume with Reference Lists and Reports (NY: Phelps-Stokes Fund, 1946), co-editing it with Guy B. Johnson (1901-1991).

-This web page on the Encyclopedia Africana is divided into the following sections:
+This web page on the Encyclopedia Africana and Du Bois's

 Note that the spelling "Encyclopaedia Africana" is also a possible spelling.